dougweltman/dougweltman.github.io/index.md

 - Business model design / "New Bets"
 - Investments

-Currently, I'm playing with [Quadratick](http://www.quadratick.com), a web application I built to encourage familiarity with [quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting).
+Currently, I'm playing with [Quadratick](http://www.quadratick.com), a web application I built to encourage adoption with [quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting).
 I also help businesses and investors think about their market, product and resource allocation opportunities.

 Previously, I worked in an unusual, product-focused strategy role at Yahoo! & AOL, where I was the analytical lead for a set of B2B adtech and B2B2C on-device lines of business representing $1 billion+ in revenue.